MMGraphRAG: Bridging Vision and Language with Interpretable Multimodal Knowledge Graphs: Experiments

 \subsection{CMEL Experiments}

-To evaluate the effectiveness of our proposed spectral clustering–based method for the CMEL task, we construct a novel CMEL benchmark.
-Designed for fine-grained multi-entity alignment in complex multimodal scenarios, the CMEL dataset exhibits significantly greater entity diversity and relation complexity compared to existing benchmarks such as MATE.
-Moreover, CMEL dataset is released as an open-source benchmark and supports extensibility through a semi-automated construction pipeline.
-This pipeline enables users to incorporate minimal human supervision to generate new samples, providing a sustainable experimental foundation for future research in the CMEL task.
+To evaluate SpecLink, we construct CMEL, a benchmark for fine-grained multi-entity alignment in complex multimodal scenarios.
+Compared with existing benchmarks such as MATE~\cite{alonso2025visionlanguagemodelsstrugglealign}, CMEL contains greater entity diversity and relation complexity, and supports extensible sample construction through a semi-automated pipeline.
+Additional construction details, examples, and reliability validation are provided in the Appendix.